Generic Name: hydrocodone and chlorpheniramine polistirex (Oral route)

 You may take the extended-release suspension with or without food.

-Measure the extended-release suspension with a marked measuring spoon, oral syringe, or medicine cup.
+Shake the extended-release suspension well before each use.
+Measure the dose with a marked measuring spoon, oral syringe, or medicine cup.
 The average household teaspoon may not hold the right amount of liquid.
 Rinse the dosing spoon or measuring device with water after each use.

 Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.